No One is Immune to Online Manipulation. It’s Time We Take it Seriously

 Fake news concept.
 The user clicks on text news and analyzes which news is fake and which are real.
 (Adobe stock photo)

-It would appear as if certain people are more acceptable to misinformation and propaganda.
-That friend of yours on Facebook claiming COVID-19 came from 5G towers because they saw a YouTube video that “broke it down.”
-The Twitter rants against Bill Gates claiming he created the COVID-19 virus and is holding the vaccine from the public for some reason.
+Certain people seem more susceptible to misinformation and propaganda.
+That friend of yours on Facebook claims COVID-19 came from 5G towers because they saw a YouTube video that “broke it down.”
+Twitter rants against Bill Gates, claiming he created the COVID-19 virus and is holding the vaccine from the public for some reason.
 None of these claims are based on factual research, yet conspiracy theories are often louder than the truth.

 We often think that depends on what political leanings we have, our level of education and the beliefs we hold.
 Democrats and liberals tend to think it is those who favor President Donald Trump who are uneducated and poor, while Republicans and Trump supporters believe they hold the truth in their convictions against liberals.